 False codling moth (Cryptophlebia leucotreta)

 The initial symptom on the fruit is a yellowish round spot with a tiny dark centre where the insect entered the fruit.
 In a later stage brown patches appear on the skin, usually with a hole in the centre.
 The young caterpillar is creamy-white with a dark brownish head.
-With age the body turns pinkish red.
+With age the body turn pinkish red.
 The fully-grown caterpillar is 15 to 20 mm in length.
 When mature the caterpillar leaves the fruit and pupates in the soil or beneath surface debris.
 Navel oranges seem to be the most heavily attacked.
 Grapefruit is less susceptible.
 In lemons and limes larval development is rarely, if ever, completed.

-- Proper orchard sanitation in combination with natural enemies normally keeps this pest under control.
+- Proper orchard sanitation in combination with egg and larval parasitoids normally keep this pest under control.

-- This moth also attacks citrus, cotton, maize, castor, tea, guava and carambola fruits.
-Other host plants include wild guava plants, oak trees and wild castor .
+- This moth also attacks cotton, maize, castor, tea, avocado, guava and carambola fruits.
+Other host plants include wild guava plants, oak trees and wild castor among others.
 These other host plants should be included in the sanitation programme.

-- If possible, remove wild host plants from around the orchard.
+- If possible wild host plants should be removed from around the orchard.
 This pest is recorded in many African countries.